marcgg/marcgg.github.com/_posts/2014-04-09-appgyver-steroids-hybrid-native-app-tips.md

 I find it easy to use and it's decent performance wise if you don't have too much text displayed.

+### Preloading

+Preloading is great, it really speeds up everything.

+As explained above, I internationalized all my app, so without preloading I would have a couple of miliseconds where the text would appear, causing a blink.
+Preloading views fixed this.

+{% highlight javascript %}
+var someView = new steroids.views.WebView("/views/settings/some_view.html");
+var anotherView = new steroids.views.WebView("/views/settings/another_view.html");

+function preload(){
+  someView.preload()
+  anotherView.preload()
+}
+{% endhighlight %}

+I also wait a bit before actually preloading the view, so the first load time is reduced.
+I think it's better to only preload when you really need it to preserve ressources.

+{% highlight javascript %}
+setTimeout(preload, 3000)
+{% endhighlight %}

+_Note that this not fully functional in production on my app because of an issue in Steroids JS where loading the navigation bar in a certain way disrupts preloading.
+Because of this you will see some minor blinking in some internal setting screens.
+It will be fixed soon :)_

+Learn more about it on [AppGyver's website](http://academy.appgyver.com/categories/3/contents/19).

 ### Getting Out Of The Background